 The Cooperative Education Manual is available on-line and has guidelines for students, teachers, employers, parents and other administrators and sample training agreements.
-It can be accessed on the DOE Website.

 Federal and state legislation requires the provision of accommodations for students with disabilities to meet individual needs and ensure equal access.
 Postsecondary students with disabilities must self-identify, present documentation, request accommodations if needed, and develop a plan with their counselor and/or instructors.
 Accommodations received in postsecondary education may differ from those received in secondary education.
 Accommodations change the way the student is instructed.
 Students with disabilities may need accommodations in such areas as instructional methods and materials, assignments and assessments, time demands and schedules, learning environment, assistive technology and special communication systems.
 Documentation of the accommodations requested and provided should be maintained in a confidential file.